2014 Barlow Prize GuidElines

-Composers may apply for the Barlow Prize by filling out an application found on our here on our website.
+Composers may apply for the Barlow Prize by filling out an application found on our website.
 Anonymous submission is not necessary.
-Supporting materials should be sent by regular or express mail and must include a résumé of compositional activity and exactly two sample scores (hard copies).
-One of these compositions must be no more than five years old.
-At least one score must show a command of writing wind ensemble.
+Supporting materials should be sent by regular or express mail and must include a résumé of compositional activity and exactly two sample scores (no electronic copies—hard copies only).
+One of these compositions (not an arrangement or recasting of an earlier work) must be no more than five years old.
+At least one score must show a command of writing for saxophones.
 The other may be any example that showcases the composer at his/her best.
 Scores with recordings are considered extremely helpful in the judging process.
 Scores with recordings are considered extremely helpful in the judging process.
 For ease of handling, judges urge composers to burn a single CD containing both submitted works, and to use multiple tracking for multi-movement works.
 Be certain the CD case lists detailed program and track information.
 The judging panel will not be able to review cassette tapes, MP3, DVD, video, midi, or DAT formats.
 FAQs

-Applications must be received no later than June 1, 2013.
-This deadline is absolute--the Endowment is not obligated to respond to composer requests for any exception, and will not consider applications received after that date.
+Applications must be received no later than June 1, 2014.
+This deadline is absolute—the Endowment is not obligated to respond to composer requests for any exception, and will not consider applications received after that date.
 We encourage contestants from outside the United States to mail their materials early to avoid problems caused by postal delays.FAQs